Hungarian Americans: Notable people

 In entertainment, Szőke Szakáll, known as S. Z. Sakall, was a Hungarian-Jewish film character actor.
 He was in many films including In the Good Old Summertime, Lullaby of Broadway, Christmas in Connecticut and Casablanca in which he played Carl, the head waiter.
 The comic style of Ernie Kovacs influenced numerous television comedy programs for years to come.
 The Fox Film Corporation was formed by William Fox.
-Comedian, Actor and Producer Louis C.K (born Louis Székely) is a U.S.-Mexican dual citizen.
+Comedian, actor and producer Louis C.K (born Louis Székely) is a U.S.-Mexican dual citizen.
 His grandfather, Géza Székely Schweiger, immigrated to Mexico with his family from Hungary.
-Actress Vilma Bánky starred in numerous silent films opposite Hollywood legends such as Rudolph Valentino and Ronald Colman.
+Actress Vilma Bánky starred in numerous silent films opposite Hollywood actors such as Rudolph Valentino and Ronald Colman.
 Actor Adrien Brody's mother was Hungarian.
+Actor Dean Norris most known for playing the DEA agent Hank Schrader, in the critically acclaimed American crime drama series Breaking Bad is also of Hungarian descent from his father's side.
 Actress Drew Barrymore's mother is Hungarian.

 Actor Tony Curtis has been in over 100 films, including his iconic roles in Some Like It Hot and The Defiant Ones.
 Actress Jessica Szohr of Gossip Girl is of partial Hungarian descent.
 Actor Peter Lorre became famous after his role as a murderer in Fritz Lang's M and went on to play many antagonistic villain roles.
-Legendary actor Béla Lugosi played Count Dracula in the stage version and subsequent film of Bram Stoker's classic.
-Academy Award winner Paul Lukas is perhaps best remembered his acclaimed role in the film Watch on the Rhine for his Professor Aronnax in Walt Disney's classic 1954 film version of Jules Verne's Twenty Thousand Leagues Under the Sea.
-Johnny Weissmuller, who formed Tarzan.
+Actor Béla Lugosi played Count Dracula in the stage version and subsequent film of Bram Stoker's classic.
+Academy Award winner Paul Lukas is perhaps best remembered for his acclaimed role in the film Watch on the Rhine and for his portrayal as Professor Aronnax in Walt Disney's 1954 film version of Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas.

 Actress Ilona Massey was frequently billed as "the new Dietrich" and famously played the role of a femme fatale in Love Happy.
 Sex symbol Zsa Zsa Gabor was perhaps better known for her status as a socialite and nine marriages than her stint as an actress.
 Her younger sister Eva Gabor was known for her role on the television show Green Acres, and her older sister Magda Gabor famously helped save the lives of 240 Jewish families during the World War II because of her relationship with a Portuguese ambassador.
 Harry Houdini, considered by many to be the greatest magician of all time, was an expert escapologist, introducing it as an art form.
 He was also a major critic and investigator of Spiritualists.